 Tutor-led training: Climate Change: Risk Management in the Banking Sector

-This interactive online course helps banks carry out TCFD-responsive assessments and disclosures.
-The three-week course is tutor-led and designed for executives and middle management from banks and financial regulators from developed and developing regions.
-Participants in the course learn how to assess the credit risks and opportunities from physical climate change and the transition to a low-carbon economy.
+This programme covers the science behind climate change, introduces transition and physical risks and opportunities, and provides an overview of climate risk reporting frameworks.
+The three-week online course is tutor-led and designed for executives and middle management from banks and financial regulators from developed and developing regions.
+Participants learn how to assess the credit risks and opportunities from physical climate change and the transition to a low-carbon economy.